therealsammy/understabding_classes/README.md

-# Understanding Python First Class Functions, Closures, Classes, And Unit Tests
+# Understanding Python First Class Functions, Closures, Classes, And Unit Tests.

 This module shows fundermental and intermediate concepts of the `Python` programming language. [^1]